 Vivotif Oral Vaccine Description

-Vivotif oral vaccine (capsules) is indicated for immunization of adults and children greater than 6 years of age against disease caused by Salmonella Typhi.
+Vivotif oral vaccine (capsules) is indicated for immunization of adults and children over six years of age against disease caused by Salmonella Typhi.
 Vivotif Oral contains live bacteria called Salmonella typhi strain Ty21a, which does not cause typhoid fever.

 Emergent offers a patient brochure, text reminder program, and refrigerator/reminder cling to help patients stay on track.
 You can download these resources below or call Customer Service at 800-533-5899 to order.
-Patients who sign up for the program will receive text messages over the course of 7 days with reminders for when it is time to take a VIVOTIF capsule.
+Patients who sign up for the program will receive text messages over seven days with reminders when it is time to take a VIVOTIF capsule.

-Vivotif is an oral vaccine indicated to prevent typhoid fever, a potentially severe and life-threatening infection caused by the bacterium Salmonella Typhi (S Typhi).
-Vivotif (capsules) is available for adults and children aged 5 years and older.
+Vivotif is an oral vaccine that prevents typhoid fever, a potentially severe and life-threatening infection caused by the bacterium Salmonella Typhi (S Typhi).
+Vivotif (capsules) is available for adults and children six years and older.

 Not all recipients of VIVOTIF will be fully protected against typhoid fever.
 Vaccinated individuals should continue to take personal precautions against exposure to typhoid organisms.
 The vaccine will not afford protection against Salmonella species other than Salmonella Typhi or other bacteria that cause enteric disease.
 The vaccine is not suitable for treating acute infections with S. Typhi.